22nd Forqué Awards

-The 22nd ceremony of the Forqué Awards was held on 14 January 2017 at the Teatro de la Maestranza in Seville.
+The 22nd Forqué Awards ceremony, presented by EGEDA, was held on 14 January 2017 at the Teatro de la Maestranza in Seville.
 The gala was hosted by Carlos Latre.

 History

 The nominations were disclosed in December 2016.

 Organised by EGEDA and broadcast on La 1, the ceremony was held at the Teatro de la Maestranza in Seville on 14 January 2017.
-It thus became the first ceremony of the Feroz Awards held outside Madrid.
+It thus became the first ceremony of the Forqué Awards held outside Madrid.
 The gala featured musical performances by Jesse & Joy, Vanesa Martín, Diana Navarro and Arkano.
 It was hosted by Carlos Latre.

 Antonio P. Pérez was gifted the EGEDA Gold Medal recognizing a career in the film industry.

 Winners and nominees

 The winners and nominees are listed as follows: